What are Forelimb (Front Leg) Injuries in Dogs?

 - Complications from other chronic health conditions

-Of course, not every forelimb injury is the same, so our treatment plans are customized to meet the specific needs of each dog.
-Factors that will influence the type of treatment needed--including orthopedic veterinary surgery, regenerative medicine, and rehabilitation--include the type, duration, and severity of the underlying diagnosis.
+Of course, not every forelimb injury is the same, so our treatment plans are customized to meet the specific needs of each pet.
+Treatment plans can consist of surgery, regenerative medicine, or rehabilitation, and our doctors will help you decide what is best for you and your pet.

-Is Your Dog Showing Signs & Symptoms of A Forelimb Injury?
-Request A Referral To See Our Orthopedic Veterinarian Team in Omaha Today
+Is Your pet Showing Signs & Symptoms of A Forelimb Injury?
+Request A Referral To See Our Orthopedic Veterinarian Team in Omaha

-If you've been worried about your dog's behavior recently and are wondering if it's been affected by a forelimb injury, then schedule an appointment with your primary veterinarian as soon as possible.
+If you've been worried about your pet's behavior recently and are wondering if it's been affected by a forelimb injury, then schedule an appointment with your primary veterinarian as soon as possible.
 If undiagnosed and untreated for too long, a small forelimb injury can progress into a bigger one that may be harder and more expensive to treat.
-It's possible that your vet will refer you to an orthopedic veterinarian near Omaha, such as those on staff at Sirius Veterinary Orthopedic Center.
+It is possible that your veterinarian will refer you to an orthopedic veterinarian, such as those on staff at Sirius Veterinary Orthopedic Center.
 If so, we encourage all pet parents to read this helpful page to prepare for any upcoming visits.
 You can also call our friendly and compassionate staff at (402) 934-1332 with questions or concerns.